akka/akka-projection/docs/src/main/paradox/overview.md

 See the individual modules for their transitive dependencies.

+### Akka Classic

+Akka Projections can be used with the [new Actor API](https://doc.akka.io/docs/akka/current/typed/actors.html) or the [classic Actor API](https://doc.akka.io/docs/akka/current/index-classic.html).
+The documentation samples show the new Actor API, and the @ref:[Akka Classic page](classic.md) highlights how to use it with the classic Actor API.

 ## Contributing

 Please feel free to contribute to Akka and Akka Projection by reporting issues you identify, or by suggesting changes to the code.
 Please refer to our [contributing instructions](https://github.com/akka/akka/blob/master/CONTRIBUTING.md) to learn how it can be done.